HealthInfo Canterbury

 HealthInfo recommends the following pages

-This page explains where you can get help, how to relate to someone who is having a psychotic episode, and more useful information.
+This page explains where you can get help, how to relate to someone who is having a psychotic episode and other useful information.

 On the next page: Psychosis in teens & young adults

 Written by HealthInfo clinical advisers.
-Endorsed by consultant psychiatrist, Canterbury DHB.
-Last reviewed December 2020.
+Last reviewed September 2023.

 Review key: HIPSY-124133